 Designers can directly comment and graphically annotate designs in the web-browser.
-In addition, designer can link tasks and use semantic links to trigger further actions from their model reviews.
+In addition, designers can link tasks and use semantic links to trigger further actions from their model reviews.

 Designs gathered on the SECollab platform are rendered and become fully navigable directly in the web-browser.
 Reviewers are able to view and browse them without the need for a tool license to open any of the supported formats.